Delhi delivers on art: The India Art Fair 2025 Parallel Programme and more

 3. The designer finds abstract briefs given to architecture students in schools frustrating

-Heatherwick asserts that the focus on fantastical situations and hypothetical futures distract from the real challenges that architects can currently address.
+Heatherwick asserts that the focus on fantastical situations and hypothetical futures distracts from the real challenges that architects can currently address.
 He believes the real world is exciting in itself.
-In an interview to World Architecture News, Heatherwick has been quoted as saying, “Genius loci doesn't work by itself anymore to amplify difference,” referring to globalised procurements of places, which means places can be considered generic in many ways and local factors that influence a place are slowly taking a backseat.
+In an interview with World Architecture News, Heatherwick has been quoted as saying, “Genius loci doesn't work by itself anymore to amplify difference,” referring to globalised procurements of places, which means places can be considered generic in many ways and local factors that influence a place are slowly taking a backseat.

 4. He is a designer who does not drink coffee